pkali/scorch_src/README.md

 2023-12-07

 Physical release version.
-We are extremely pleased to inform you that our humble game was released on a physical media by Mq (Atari 8-bit version) and 5200 (atariage.com).
+We are extremely pleased to inform you that our humble game was released on a physical media by [Mq](mailto:mq666xx@gmail.com) (Atari 8-bit version) and 5200 [atariage.com](https://atariage.com).

 ![Scorch physical release](Manuals/images/scorch_physical.jpg)